-The English Football League Championship or the Championship is the second-highest division in the English football league system.
-Rated on par with the top flight European leagues, the Championship is the wealthiest non-top-flight football league in the world and is the seventh richest league in Europe.
-Three teams from the Championship get promoted to the lucrative English Premier League and that explains why this league is so popular!
-The Championship play-off final played at Wembley is widely regarded as the wealthiest game in football.
-Last year itself, the winner of the play-off final Fulham earned more than £170 million from that game!
+The English Football Championship, more commonly known as the Championship, is the second highest division in the English Football League (EFL) system.
+Ranked amongst the best football competitions in Europe, the Championship is considered to be the richest non-top-flight football league in the world, and is the seventh-richest league in Europe.
+Three teams from the Championship receive promotion to the lucrative Premier League every year, which is one of the many reasons why this league is so popular!
+The Championship Playoff final, held anually at Wembley, is widely regarded as the richest game in football, with last year’s winners Aston Villa earning £170 from the game.

-Since the Championship is all about winning the title and going a level up to the Premier League, you won’t see teams regularly winning this league.
-That should explain why Newcastle United, Reading, Sunderland and Wolverhampton Wanderers have the most Championships with two each!
-Barnsley has spent more seasons at this level than any other club.
-They have also become the first club to notch up 1,000 wins in the Championship!
-The fierceness of league combined with the financial incentive of promotion makes this a bettor’s delight!
-The quality of the football, the crazy atmosphere in the stands and the passion in the players - what more do you want!
+Since the team that wins the Championship receives promotion to the Premier League, it is rare that you find teams with multiple titles to their name - which explains why Newcastle, Reading, Sunderland and Wolves are all tied with the most Championship wins to their name (two apiece).
+Barnsley has spent more time in this division than any other club, and became the first team to notch up 1,000 wins in the Championship.
+The fierceness of the league combined with the financial incentive of promotion makes this league a bettor’s delight.
+Between the quality of the football, the atmosphere in the stands and the passion of the players - what more could you ask for!

 The English Championship is known for having its own charm, and thanks to its commercial success it attracts quality players from around the world.
 Season after season, this second-tier English football league sees plenty of action, and the race for promotion often keeps spectators on the edge of their seats until the final days of the competition.